BatuhanYilmazzz/github-finder-project/README.md

 # GithubFinderProject

-This project is part OF javascript learning series project.In this project worked with GithubAPI and also used DOM manipulation.
+This project is part of javascript learning series project.In this project worked with GithubAPI and also used DOM manipulation.

 The full project requirements can be found